GEOS for the Commodore 64(last updated 2015-04-16)

 geoWizard is a very interesting utility by Jim Collette (in fact, he referred to it as "The Ultimate GEOS Utility", although I'd call it "the most interesting GEOS program in the world").
 You thought GEOS wasn't a multi-tasking operating system, right?
 Well it isn't... but with geoWizard, you can "freeze" the current state of the machine into the REU and start another application; when it's terminated, the first is restored where you left off.
 See the documentation on the disk image for full details.

 geoShell is a command-line interface for GEOS; these are D64

 These are some new commands for geoShell; the disk is marked "LACC PD LIBRARY" (one side only), and here's the manual.

-These are some software collections I've picked up at the expos in recent years.
+These are some software collections I've picked up at the shows in recent years.